datagovuk/ckanext-dgu-local/README.md

 `dgu_local` will provide any UI/search enhancements

-`lga_harvester` is used for harvesting from the LGA defined Inventory format.
+`lga_harvester` is used for harvesting from the LGA Inventory format.

 ## Running tests